HarcourtsAcademy/grav-ha-user/pages/03.qualifications/05.new-zealand/01.nz-ce/nz-online-ce.md

 - raise and maintain industry standards
 - promote consumer confidence in the real estate industry

-The REAA has therefore designed a continuing education programme to improve licensees’ knowledge of the law, rules and regulations that govern the industry, to understand and uphold the concepts of ethics and professional competence in a real estate context, and to improve their skills and judgement.
+The REAA has therefore designed a continuing education program to improve licensees’ knowledge of the law, rules and regulations that govern the industry, to understand and uphold the concepts of ethics and professional competence in a real estate context, and to improve their skills and judgement.

 **20 hours** of continuing education is required each year.
 * 10 hours **Verifiable** education covering industry content and assessment specified by the REAA.